Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 Check the relative humidity in the chamber and spray-mist the chamber lid and sides with water to bring RH close to 95%.
 Hang damp towels in the chamber if misting isn’t sufficient.

 If everything is ready, put your tray of leaves into the chamber but don’t put the tray directly on the heating pad.
-Elevate the tray above the pad with an inverted 1020 daisy tray, or put one-inch blocks under each corner of the tray.
+Elevate the tray above the pad with an inverted 1020 daisy tray or similar, or put one-inch blocks under each corner of the tray.

 Inhale deeply with your nose near the leaves to avoid missing aromas.